Lifelong Neural Predictive Coding: Learning Cumulatively Online without Forgetting: Cumulative Learning with Neural Coding

-The error weights $E^\ell$ are parameters that play a crucial role in this calculation, as they are responsible for transmitting the error for $\ell$ back up to layer $\ell+1$.
-Notably, part of the state-correction requires competition among the individual units in that layer through the function $f^\ell(\mathbf{\widehat{z}}, \mathbf{g}^\ell_t)$.
-In this paper, we explore three forms this function could take: 1) $f^\ell(\mathbf{\widehat{z}},\mathbf{g}^\ell_t) = I \cdot \mathbf{\widehat{z}}$, which means the lateral inhibitory matrix is fixed to a diagonal matrix $I$ and we ignore the task embedding, 2) $f^\ell(\mathbf{\widehat{z}}, \mathbf{g}_t^\ell) = (I \otimes ( kWTA(\mathbf{g}^\ell_t) \cdot kWTA(\mathbf{g}^\ell_t)^T )) \cdot \mathbf{\widehat{z}} $, where $kWTA(\cdot)$ is the k winners-take-all function, or 3) $f^\ell(\mathbf{\widehat{z}}, \mathbf{g}_t^\ell) = \max(0,\mathbf{\widehat{z}} - ( (A \otimes (\mathbf{g}^\ell_t \cdot (\mathbf{g}^\ell_t)^T )) \cdot \mathbf{\widehat{z}} ) )$, where: $A_{i,j} = \{\alpha \mbox{, if } i \neq j \mbox{, else, } 0 \}$.
-In the last two forms that the competition function might take, we see that the lateral inhibition is a function of an evolving context vector, triggered by the presence of the task descriptor $t$.
 In real neural systems, competition between units within a layer is thought to facilitate contextual processing \cite{adesnik2010lateral}, where only some neuronal signals are strengthened while the activity of others is suppressed.
-Moreover, lateral competition, often modeled in classical neural models with the use of an anti-Hebbian learning rule \cite{foldiak1990forming}, encourages the formation of sparse codes \cite{olshausen1997sparse,szlam2011structured}.
-Since the S-NCN is an interactive/iterative model, incorporating lateral competition (in the form of a task-driven, composable recurrent matrix) is natural.
-Furthermore, this works as an inductive bias that pushes the S-NCN towards acquiring representations that are somewhat more task-dependent, which can greatly aid in memory retention as the system has to store information on multiple, disjoint tasks.
-In some sense, this task specialization built into the neural dynamics is similar in spirit to activation sharpening \cite{french1991using}.
-For the third variant of our lateral competition, we note that it is also important to use an activation function $\phi^\ell(\cdot)$ that emits positive values, such as the linear rectifier or Heaviside step function since the process is subtractive when creating sparse representations.
+Moreover, lateral competition, often modeled in classical models with anti-Hebbian learning \cite{foldiak1990forming}, encourages the formation of sparse codes \cite{olshausen1997sparse,szlam2011structured}.
+Since the S-NCN is an interactive/iterative model, incorporating lateral competition (in the form of a task-driven memory matrix) is natural and computed online, highlighting the model's flexibility compared to an ANN -- to incorporate lateral synaptic activity, recurrent weights could be introduced to an ANN but training it would requiring unrolling via backprop through time.
+More importantly, a lateral mechanism in the S-NCN works as an inductive bias that leads it to acquire task-dependent representations, which can aid in memory retention since the system has to store information on multiple, disjoint tasks.
+In a sense, this task specialization that we build into the neural dynamics is similar in spirit to activation sharpening \cite{french1991using}.